About Us

 Students Involved

-Practicum of International Development
+Practicum in International Development

 This interdisciplinary, service-learning course enables students to creatively collaborate on projects that have a tremendous impact on the world.